 Step 4: Connect to the local runtime

 In Colaboratory, click the "Connect" button and select "Connect to local runtime...".
-Enter the port from the previous step in the dialog that appears and click the "Connect" button.
+Enter the URL from the previous step in the dialog that appears and click the "Connect" button.
 After this, you should now be connected to your local runtime.

 Note: If you're using Mozilla Firefox, you'll need to set the